 Leftover Pulled Pork Recipes

 Making a crock pot full of pulled pork is never a bad thing.
 Especially when you can use it to make more meals the following week.
-In fact you can make a bunch of great recipes using leftover pulled pork.
+In fact you can make a bunch of great meals with leftover pulled pork.
+Here’s my favorite leftover pulled pork recipes.

 I mean seriously, who wants to cook for hours when you get home from work Monday through Friday?
 Did you raise your hand?
 Me neither.
 My motto is to make something big on the weekend and then make other recipes using the leftovers.
 And with leftover pulled pork you can make some good stuff.